 The design may be rather eye catching but this is not just an expensive gimmick.
 In fact, the Hover Passport sports a 13MP camera for still photography that can also capture video in 4K!
 It weighs just under 250g which is good news for those trying to avoid regulations that come in to force later in 2019 and it even ships with two batteries.

 You still have some control using the mobile app but there is no controller to speak of.
 The drone will take images and videos that you direct it to and stores them to the onboard 32GB of flash storage – this means that you get lossless video that is super high quality processed and stored whilst the drone is still recording.
 This drone uses facial recognition and follow me tracking to allow it to stay with you and you can select from an array of shot types to get some truly stunning imagery and video.

 This is one of the most unique drones on the market and when it comes to foldable drones, this is one of our favourites.
-A foldable 4K drone that can fly itself all for under £300 – yes please!
+A foldable 4K drone that can fly itself at this price – yes please!

 HolyStone HS160 Shadow

 Holy Stone have proved themselves in the low to mid range drone market time and time again and whilst this is by no means the best drone they have produced, it stands shoulder to shoulder with other drones at this price point and has the added advantage of having foldable arms that tuck in to the body of the UAV.

 Not only is this a very portable drone, it is also a very easy one to fly and with 4 speed modes it is perfect for beginners.
 Most drones that have speed settings only have two or three speed options – but with 4 on the HS160 there is plenty of room to move from novice to expert over time which makes this a great drone to start off with.